 This webinar took a deeper look at intercultural communication and how it may be a barrier to care.

 Evidence-Informed Interventions (E2i)May 2018

-Overview of E2i goal to identify and provide support for the implementation of evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes.
+Overview of E2i and its goal to identify and provide support for the implementation of evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes.

 Futures Without Violence, HRSAMay 2017

 Website-based toolkit for HRSA Health Centers and domestic violence and sexual assault (DV/SA) advocacy programs to establish partnerships in addressing intimate partner violence (IPV).